Title

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: Who is the author of this book?
-A: The book is authored by His Holiness the Dalai Lama, alongside contributions from various Western scientists.
+- Q: Who is the author of this book?
+A: The author of the book is His Holiness the Dalai Lama.
+He engages in conversations about consciousness with leading Western scientists.